 Everybody knows that burning calories is essential to losing weight.
 But how exactly do you go about doing that?
 Running is a high-intensity exercise that does the job rather well.
 All you need to know is how to do it properly to maximize efficiency.

-This info guide I crafted aims to tackle this tricky subject in the most comprehensive, yet simple way.
+I crafted this info guide to tackle this vast topic in the most comprehensive and simple way.